Joining and Independence in Concurrence Topology: Statistical interpretation

 In this paper, we use this line of reasoning to inspire a method for assessing the weakness of association between two sets of variables, $V_{1}, \ldots, V_{m}$ and $V_{m+1}, \ldots, V_{n}$.
-The more classes $\alpha \in H_{\ast}(M)$ s.t.\ $i_{\ast}(\alpha)$ is nontrivial and the longer its lifespans, the more ``independence-like'' behavior we ascribe to the pair $V_{1}, \ldots, V_{m}$ and $V_{m+1}, \ldots, V_{n}$.
+The more classes $\gamma \in H_{\ast}(M)$ s.t.\ $\partial_{\ast} \circ i_{\ast}(\gamma)$ is nontrivial and the longer its lifespans, the more ``independence-like'' behavior we ascribe to the pair $V_{1}, \ldots, V_{m}$ and $V_{m+1}, \ldots, V_{n}$.
 This is reminiscent of ``canonical correlation analysis'' in classical multivariate analysis (Johnson and Wichern \cite[Chapter 10]{raJdwW92}).
 However, we only examined the problem of studying the dependence among \emph{two} groups of variables for convenience.
 The same ideas easily apply to any number of groups of variables.
 However, I expect that very large sample sizes $T$ would be required to apply this method to more than two groups of variables.

-We propose the following data analytic technique. \begin{enumerate} \item Given two lists (more than two should also be possible) $X, Y, \ldots$ and $x, y, \ldots$ eliminate all variables not in either list. \item Construct ``filtered Curto-Itskov complex'' (Ellis and Klein \cite{spEaK14.ConcurTopolfMRI}). \item At each ``frequency level'' (``frame''), $M$, project down to ``upper case'' and ``lower case'' complexes $K$ and $L$. \item Construct the join $K \ast L$. \item Compute the persistent homology of the two level filtration $i : M \hookrightarrow K \ast L$. \item Any class that has a lifespan of 2 indicates possible independence. \end{enumerate}
+We propose the following data analytic technique. \begin{enumerate} \item Given two lists (more than two should also be possible) $X, Y, \ldots$ and $x, y, \ldots$ eliminate all variables not in either list. \item Construct ``filtered Curto-Itskov complex'' (Ellis and Klein \cite{spEaK14.ConcurTopolfMRI}). \item At each ``frequency level'' (``frame''), $M$, project down to ``upper case'' and ``lower case'' complexes $K$ and $L$. \item Construct the join $K \ast L$. \item Compute the persistent homology of the two level filtration $M \hookrightarrow K \ast L$. \item Any class that has a lifespan of 2 indicates possible independence. \end{enumerate}

 (There is a persistence angle that the preceding does not cover.
 Hopefully, a future draft of this paper and the software will include that.)
-Applying the method described in section \ref{S:stat.interp} to simulated data I have found that it works!
-(Specifics will be included in a future draft of this paper.)
-Using this method I have also found interesting things in real data.
+Using this method I have found interesting things in real data.
 (Specifics will be included in a future draft of this paper.)